Vissarion: 2020 arrest

-On 22 September 2020, Russian authorities arrested Vissarion on charges of running an illegal religious organisation, possible physical harm to others, and extortion.
+On 22 September 2020, Russian authorities arrested Vissarion on charges of running an illegal religious organization, possible physical harm to others, and extortion.
 He was apprehended by the FSB and Russian police, and taken to Novosibirsk central district court, along with two aides, Vadim Redkin and Vladimir Vedernikov.
+On 30 June 2025, he was convicted and sentenced to 12 years' imprisonment over the charges.

 Personal life

-Torop repudiated his first wife and married a nineteen-year-old who had lived with him since she was a girl of seven.
+Torop repudiated his first wife and married a nineteen-year-old who had lived with him since she was seven.
 He has six children from the two marriages.

 Vissarion has a younger half-sister, Irina.
-Though he has a biological mother named Nadyezhda, Vissarion considers Mary, mother of Jesus, as his own mother.
+Although he has a biological mother of his own, Vissarion considers Mary, mother of Jesus as his mother.